 An example of anchor text that you might use for a business with a page specialising in wood carving are:

 As part of your internal linking strategy, these phrases should link to the same page, and each should be used on rotation throughout your content.
 It is also best practice to link to a range of your website’s most valuable pages, using slightly different anchor text for each page.

 8. Use Google Search Console

 Using Google Search Console (GSC) can help you to understand your site and its issues.
 GSC can show you which of your pages get lots of impressions but not many clicks – which suggests that you are ranking well, but your call to action isn’t strong enough to encourage those visitors to click-through.
 You should adjust your text slightly to include a stronger call to action, but take care not to affect areas of text involving your keywords, as this could accidentally de-optimise the page and push you down the rankings.

 Make sure you carefully monitor any changes you make in case they have a negative impact and need to be reversed.

 A slow page can cause your visitors to leave your website.
-This will raise the bounce rate for that page, which tells Google that your users found that page unhelpful.
 As a result, Google will penalise the page for being slow.
+A slow page can raise the bounce rate for that page, which tells Google that your users found that page unhelpful.

 You need to consider your page speeds for both mobile and desktop.
 A quick and easy way to improve your page speed can be to compress your images.